makersacademy/airport_challenge/docs/review.md

   end
 ```

 Are the above comments really necessary?
-Comments like this aren't tested, can do out of date.
+Comments like this aren't tested, and so can easily go out of date.
 Prefer to name your methods so they describe exactly what they do.

 ## Refactoring conditionals